News

 Myth: All allergy symptoms are the same.

 Reality: Allergies are as unique as you are!
 One person might sneeze from pollen, while another gets a rash from pets or tummy troubles from food.
-Allergies can present as eczema, asthma, eosinophilic esophagitis or hayfever.
+Allergies can present as food allergy, eczema, asthma, eosinophilic esophagitis or hayfever.
 Symptoms can overlap with colds or other issues, and things like exercise or stress can cause them to vary.
 If you're unsure, jotting down what you notice can help your provider figure out the real trigger.

 Myth: Allergy shots (immunotherapy) work instantly.